stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

 	 - Microsoft operates data centers in numerous regions worldwide, ensuring that Azure services are available wherever you need them.
 	 - This extensive network of data centers allows businesses to deploy applications closer to their customers, reducing latency and improving performance.

 	- ***EXAMPLE***: a global e-commerce company can use Azure’s data centers in different regions to ensure that their website loads quickly for users in Europe, Asia, and North America.

-- **Scalability**: is the ability to increase or decrease computing resources, like servers and storage, to match demand.
+- **Scalability**:
+	- You can easily adjust resources up or down based on demand, ensuring that you only pay for what you use.

+	- ***EXAMPLE***: retail companies that experience spikes during holiday shopping seasons.